 - Make sure that the electrical supply and the machine's voltage are the same.
 Refer to the identification plate on the motor for the correct voltage. - Use a good quality grounded electrical system. - All internal and/or internal operations, maintenance or repairs, must be performed in a well-lit area or where there is sufficient light from extra sources so as to avoid the risk of even slight accidents.

 6.1 Minimum Requirements for Housing the Machine

 The Main voltage and frequency complying with the requirements for the machines motor.
-Environment temperature from $-10^{\circ}$ C to $+50^{\circ}$ C.
+Environment temperature from -10°C to +50°C. Relative humidity not over 90%.